pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 )
 ```

+> Tip: If you want the database to generate random UUID's in a deterministic fashion for tests
+> you can register a custom database function to be used.

 #### Primary keys on every table

 > TL;DR: Each synchronized table must have a single, non-compound primary key to aid in